aiqm/torchani/README.md

 You must pass all the tests on GitHub before your PR can be merged.

 Code review is required before merging pull request.

+To manually run unit tests, do `python setup.py test`